coderefinery/manuals/team-leaders.md

 ## Background: Teams

 A team could be for example a
-group colleagues/friends where one of the team members has a bit of knowledge on the tools presented in the workhop.
+group of colleagues/friends where one of the team members has a bit of knowledge on the tools presented in the workhop.
 This person can act as team leader for the workshop, but may still learn a thing or two themselves.
 In that way you can work with people you know and the barrier for asking questions and